 Of course, the process will be a painful one.

 Compared to using wax strips, an epilator will be a cheaper option since this is a one-time purchase whereas you’ll need to purchase wax strips over and over.

 Most facial epilators will require AA-batteries which is the only thing you’ll have to replace.

 I suggest getting a good pair of rechargeable batteries

 How to choose an epilator?

 The first thing you need to consider when buying an epilator is the area you’re using it on.

 Will you use it primarily on the face?
 Or are you planning on using it on other areas such as the body or legs?
 Answering these questions will help narrow down your options.

-I hope this will help you find the best epilator that will suite your needs.
+I hope this will help you find the best epilator that will suit your needs.

 But here’s the deal.